awsdocs/amazon-eks-user-guide/doc_source/vertical-pod-autoscaler.md

    ./hack/vpa-down.sh
    ```

+1. If your nodes don't have internet access to the `registry.k8s.io` container registry, then you need to pull the following images and push them to your own private repository\.
+For more information about how to pull the images and push them to your own private repository, see [Copy a container image from one repository to another repository](copy-image-to-repository.md)\.

    ```
    registry.k8s.io/autoscaling/vpa-admission-controller:0.10.0
    registry.k8s.io/autoscaling/vpa-recommender:0.10.0
    registry.k8s.io/autoscaling/vpa-updater:0.10.0
    ```

-   If you’re pushing the images to a private Amazon ECR repository, then replace `registry.k8s.io` in the manifests with your registry\.
-Replace ` 111122223333 ` with your account ID\.
-Replace `[replaceable]`region\-code```` with the AWS Region that your cluster is in\.
+   If you're pushing the images to a private Amazon ECR repository, then replace `registry.k8s.io` in the manifests with your registry\.
+Replace `111122223333` with your account ID\.
+Replace `region-code` with the AWS Region that your cluster is in\.
 The following commands assume that you named your repository the same as the repository name in the manifest\.
-If you named your repository something different, then you’ll need to change it too\.
+If you named your repository something different, then you'll need to change it too\.

    ```
    sed -i.bak -e 's/registry.k8s.io/111122223333.dkr.ecr.region-code.amazonaws.com/' ./deploy/admission-controller-deployment.yaml